DavidRC-Projects/Fjones-Personal-Training/README.md

 - Add a testimonial carousel for better readability and a smoother user experience.
 - Place the testimonial carousel on the homepage below the core training sections and add a "leave feedback" button below the carousel.
 This will hopefully improve user engagement for returning users.

+4. Configure server so that the custom 404 page appears when a link is broken

 ## Testing

 ### Manual testing

 #### Responsiveness testing

-- Used the inspect element tool in Google Chrone to check different screen sizes (mobile, tablet, desktop and larger screens).
+- Used the inspect element tool in Google Chrome to check different screen sizes (mobile, tablet, desktop and larger screens).
 - Ensured all webpages adapt properly to different screen widths.

 #### Navigation and link testing